Principal Uncertainty Quantification with Spatial Correlation for Image Restoration Problems: Empirical Study

 Figure~\ref{fig: global results} visually demonstrates the performance of our approximation methods, also summarized in Table~\ref{tab: global results}.
 These results demonstrate that our method provides significantly smaller uncertainty volumes compared to our local results in Figure~\ref{fig: local adaptive and reduced puq results} and previous works, but this comes at the cost of introducing a small reconstruction risk of up to $\beta = 0.1$.
 Observe how our approximation methods improve interpretability: the uncertainty regions consist of only 2-5 PCs in the full dimensional space of the images.
 The DA-PUQ procedure produces the tightest uncertainty regions; see the uncertainty volumes in Table~\ref{tab: global results}.
 In addition, the mean interval-size with our procedures is very small and almost equal to zero, indicating that the constructed uncertainty regions are tight and narrow due to strong correlation structure of pixels.
 However, similar to the previous results, the standard deviation of interval-size is spread across a wide range.
 This is because few of the first PCs have wide intervals.
 The RDA-PUQ procedure is the most computationally efficient as it required to construct only $\sim$30 PCs during inference to ensure statistical validity.

 Figure~\ref{fig: global regions} presents selected uncertainty regions that were provided by our proposed RDA-PUQ procedure when applied globally.
-As can be seen, the projected ground-truth images using only a few\footnote{We use ${\hat k}(x)$ PCs and this value is given in Figure~\ref{fig: global regions}.} PCs results in images that are very close to the originals.
+As can be seen, the projected ground-truth images using only ${\hat k}(x)$ PCs results in images that are very close to the originals.
 This indicates that the uncertainty region can describe the spread and variability among solutions with small reconstruction errors.
 The first two axes of our uncertainty regions exhibit semantic content, which is consistent with a method that accounts for spatial pixel correlation.
 The fact that these PCs capture foreground/background or full-object content highlights a unique strength of our approach.
 We provide the importance weights of the first two PCs, indicating impressive proportions of variability among projected samples onto these components (see Section~\ref{sec: our implementation}).
 For example, in the third row, we observe that $77\%$ of the variability in $\thP$ is captured by $\hat{v}_1(x)$, which mostly controls a linear color range of the pixels associated with the hat in the image.

-In Figure~\ref{fig: global samples} we visually compare samples that were generated from the corresponding estimated uncertainty regions, by sampling uniformly a high dimensional point (i.e., an image) from the corresponding hyper-rectangle.
-As can be seen, the samples extracted from our uncertainty region are of high perceptual quality, whereas im2im-uq \cite{angelopoulos2022image} and Conffusion \cite{horwitz2022conffusion} produce highly improbable images.
-This testifies to the fact that our method provides much tighter uncertainty regions, whereas previous work results in exaggerated uncertainty regions that contain unlikely images.
+In Figure~\ref{fig: global samples} we visually compare samples that were generated from the corresponding estimated uncertainty regions, by sampling uniformly a high dimensional point (i.e., an image) from the corresponding hyper-rectangle. \Review{For further details regarding this study, please refer to Appendix~\ref{app: samples from uncertainty region}.} As can be seen, the samples extracted from our uncertainty region are of high perceptual quality, whereas im2im-uq \cite{angelopoulos2022image} and Conffusion \cite{horwitz2022conffusion} produce highly improbable images.
+This testifies to the fact that our method provides much tighter uncertainty regions, whereas previous work results in exaggerated regions that contain unlikely images.
+In addition to the above, we present in Appendix~\ref{app: corners} a visualization of the lower and upper \emph{corners} of the uncertainty regions produced by our method, comparing them to those produced by previous work \cite{angelopoulos2022image, horwitz2022conffusion}.